SciencesPoDRIS/iamassaccess/README.md

 - where "FOLDER" is the path to the folder containing the items.
 Please [see below](#write-your-metadata-file) how to build it.

-- :exclamation: Caution :exclamation: : if you use MODE *update*, you don't have to use METADATA.
+- :exclamation: Caution :exclamation: : if you use MODE *create*, you don't have to use METADATA.
 The script will look for a file `metadata.csv` into your folder.

 ### Execution example
+- `> python iamassaccess_cli.py create --folder path/to/test/folder`

-`> python iamassaccess_cli.py update --folder test`
+- `> python iamassaccess_cli.py update --metadata path/to/metadata/file.csv`

 ## Usage